IAMMOJAHID/fine_tuning_sdxl_with_lora/README.md

    Open `sdxl_training_code.ipynb`, point it to your dataset on disk or in the cloud, and step through the cells.
 The notebook already includes logging hooks, optimizer config, and checkpoint saving to `checkpoints/`.

 2. **Inference / Comparison**
-   Use `sdxl_inference.ipynb`.
+   Use `sdxl_inference_code.ipynb`.
 It:
    - Loads the base SDXL pipeline.
    - Runs three evaluation prompts without LoRA for a baseline.
-   - Loads `checkpoints/pytorch_lora_weights_450.safetensors`, activates the adapter, and fuses it for fast inference.
+   - Loads `checkpoints/pytorch_lora_weights.safetensors`, activates the adapter, and fuses it for fast inference.
    - Regenerates the same prompts post-training so you can compare before/after.

 ---